Choosing Baby Formula

 How do you choose the right baby formula from this abundance?
 First, it helps to understand a few infant formula basics.

 Baby Formula: 3 Forms to Choose From

 Although breast milk offers newborns all the nutrition they need, not every mom can or chooses to breastfeed.
-And, moms who do breastfeed may find that supplementing with infant formula when baby gets older is a practical alternative if they go back to work or when Dad feeds baby.
+And, moms who do breastfeed may find that supplementing with infant formula is a practical alternative if they go back to work or when someone else feeds the baby.

 Commercially prepared baby formulas are FDA-regulated to provide babies all the nutrients they need.
 They come in three main forms:

 Powders.
 The least expensive option, these are usually mixed with water – one scoop to two ounces of water.

 Liquid concentrates.
 Pricier than powders, these are generally diluted with an equal part of water.